andrewfenn/fendeb/README.md

 About
 -----

-I use pbuilder a lot to build and test debian packages a lot and I often find it difficult to manage especially if you're building the same package on different releases such as the case is with distributions like Ubuntu.
+I use pbuilder a lot to build and test debian packages and I often find it difficult to manage especially if you're building the same package on different releases such as the case is with distributions like Ubuntu.

-I made fendeb as an easy way to use pbuilder without having to type in any of the pbuilder commands or have to remember my exact environment variables.
+I made fendeb as an easy way to use pbuilder without having to type in any of the pbuilder commands or have to remember my exact environment variable options.

 Installing
 ----------